 Meal frequency is an important indicator of a person's food security as well as an effective measure for preventing undernutrition.
-It is usually measured during the collection of dietary diversity data, such as Individual Dietary Diversity Score (IDDS) and Women Dietary Diversity Score (WDDS).
+It is usually measured during the collection of dietary diversity data, such as Individual Dietary Diversity Score (IDDS).

 How to Collect and Analyse the Required Data

-Collect the following data by conducting individual interviews with a representative sample of the targeted caregivers:
+Collect the following data by conducting individual interviews with the caregivers of a representative sample of children aged 6–23.99 months:

 RECOMMENDED SURVEY QUESTIONS (Q) AND POSSIBLE ANSWERS (A)